Summersby95/ci-milestone-one/README.md

 While the game was revolutionary for it's time, it's graphics and core gameplay mechanics have aged poorly which tends to dissuade new players from experiencing and old players from revisiting this masterpiece.

-Today, remasters of games are very common and there is a devote group of Star Wars game fans who are dying for _Knights of the Old Republic_ games to get a remaster.
+Today, remasters of games are very common and there is a devote group of Star Wars game fans who are dying for _Knights of the Old Republic_ game to get a remaster.
 The goal of this project is to garner support and interest in the game and provide a method and resource for users to submit their thoughts to EA, the company who own the right's to the Star Wars game franchise.

 ![KoToR Logo](/images/kotor-logo.png)